-To be able to use the checkout customers will need to use one of the following browsers:
+To be able to use the checkout buyers will need to use one of the following browsers:

 - Google Chrome: above version 29 (released August 2013)

-- Safari: above version 6 (which came with MacOS 10.8) (if you’re using our Mac SDK customers will need to be on MacOS 10.9 or above) (released August 2015)
+- Safari: above version 6 (which came with MacOS 10.8) (if you’re using our Mac SDK buyers will need to be on MacOS 10.9 or above) (released August 2015)

 - Firefox: above version 26 (released December 2013)

-- IE: version 8 and above BUT customers will need to have the right service pack for Windows 8 and below (8.1 does support it).
+- IE: version 8 and above BUT buyers will need to have the right service pack for Windows 8 and below (8.1 does support it).